jqk6/30-Days-Of-cpp/Day 16/Programming/Day 16.2/Readme.md

 Lets come to back to the point.

-**So the reason is because internally the compiler did typecasting**
+**So the reason is : Because internally the compiler did typecasting**
 ```c++
 int a ='c';
 char ch = 98;